avlis/datacopy/README.md

         - i just inserts, leave log file open for next query
         - I insert and close log file.

-- query: can be a "select * from...", but if first char is @, means a file path to read a query from.
+- query: can be a "select * from...", but if first char is @, means a file path to read a query from. or it can be just a table name, and it will build automatically a SELECT "<col1>","<col2>",(..)"<colN>" from <table>.
 - table: destination table name.

 ### Optional Columns: